valencik/mastersAPSC/documents/thesis/thesis.md

 ## Cosine Similarity
 %- https://stackoverflow.com/questions/15173225/how-to-calculate-cosine-similarity-given-2-sentence-strings-python
 In order to compare two items we need a metric by which we can measure them.
-In the Section [K-means Clustering](#k-means-clustering) we discuss distance metrics for clustering.
+In the [K-means Clustering](#k-means-clustering) section we discuss distance metrics for clustering.
 When dealing with text we often use the cosine similarity of two documents to compute their distance.
-We build a term vector for each document to be analyzed, this is a vector describing the amount of occurrences each word has in the document.
+We build a term vector for each document to be analyzed.
+This is a vector describing the amount of occurrences each word has in the document.
 Let document one, $d1$, be "The quick brown fox jumped over the lazy dog" and document two, $d2$, be "The brown dog jumped over the brown fox".
 We create a term vector for each document, as seen in table @tbl:termtable.
 Often in doing this, common words like "the" are omitted.